csound/manual/docs/reference/opcodesReference.md

 [atone](../opcodes/atone.md) - A hi-pass filter whose transfer functions are the complements of the [tone](../opcodes/tone.md) opcode.<br>
 [atonek](../opcodes/atonek.md) - A hi-pass filter whose transfer functions are the complements of the [tonek](../opcodes/tonek.md) opcode.<br>
 [atonex](../opcodes/atonex.md) - Emulates a stack of filters using the atone opcode.<br>
+[atsadd](../opcodes/ATSadd.md) - Uses the data from an ATS analysis file to perform additive synthesis using an internal array of interpolating oscillators.<br>
+[atsaddnz](../opcodes/ATSaddnz.md) - Uses the data from an ATS analysis file to perform noise resynthesis using a modified randi function.<br>
+[atsbufread](../opcodes/ATSbufread.md) - Reads data from and ATS data file and stores it in an internal data table of frequency, amplitude pairs.<br>
+[atscross](../opcodes/ATScross.md) - _atscross_ uses data from an ATS analysis file and data from an [atsbufread](../opcodes/ATSbufread.md) to perform cross synthesis.<br>
+[atsinfo](../opcodes/ATSinfo.md) - Reads data out of the header of an ATS file.<br>
+[atsinterpread](../opcodes/ATSinterpread.md) - Allows a user to determine the frequency envelope of any [atsbufread](../opcodes/ATSbufread.md).<br>
+[atspartialtap](../opcodes/ATSpartialtap.md) - Returns a frequency, amplitude pair from an [atsbufread](../opcodes/ATSbufread.md) opcode.<br>
+[atsread](../opcodes/ATSread.md) - Reads data from an ATS file.<br>
+[atsreadnz](../opcodes/ATSreadnz.md) - reads data from an ATS file.<br>
+[atssinnoi](../opcodes/ATSsinnoi.md) - _atssinnoi_ reads data from an ATS data file and uses the information to synthesize sines and noise together.<br>
 [autocorr](../opcodes/autocorr.md) - This opcode takes in an input array and computes its autocorrelation.<br>
 [babo](../opcodes/babo.md) - A physical model reverberator.<br>
 [balance2](../opcodes/balance2.md) - Adjust one audio signal according to the values of another.<br>